Dayavittu Gamanisi

 Dayavittu Gamanisi is a 2017 Indian Kannada-language satirical film written, directed by Rohit Padaki, making his debut in direction.
 Krishna Sarthak is the main producer.
 It stars an ensemble cast including Raghu Mukherjee, Samyukta Hornad, Sukrutha Wagle, Vasishta N. Simha, Avinash Shatamarshan, Prakash Belawadi, Rajesh Nataranga, Bhavana Rao, Sangeetha Bhat.
-The film score and soundtrack for the film are composed by Anoop Seelin, and the cinematography was handled by Aravind Kashyap.
+The film score and soundtrack for the film are composed by Anoop Seelin, and the cinematography was handled by Arvind Kashyap.
 It was nominated for the Filmfare Award for Best Film – Kannada at the 65th Filmfare Awards South.